Font Format

 Location

-Allows to display text with vertical offset:
+Displays text with a vertical offset:

 Kerning

-Some quality fonts contain information about pairs of characters which could be placed more tightly or spaced more evenly within a paragraph line to produce more even and natural appearance of text.
+Some fonts contain information about pairs of characters which could be placed more tightly or spaced more evenly within a paragraph line to produce more even and natural appearance of text.